-Our new artist incubator facilitated by Alison Heimstead is back, and celebrating its 6th year of radical, genre-expanding, boundary-pushing work.
+Puppet Lab is our emerging artist incubator.
+Facilitated by Alison Heimstead, this program is entering its 8th year of radical, genre-expanding, boundary-pushing work.

 This program is made possible by generous support from the Jerome Foundation.